Table of Contents

 Signs and symptoms of lung cancer

 Usually, lung neoplasm is an incidental finding on routine imaging studies.
 Patients usually do not have severe symptoms.
-Tumor or cancerous cells can be anywhere in the lungs; may be benign or malignant.
+Tumor or cancerous cells can be anywhere in the lungs; either benign or malignant.
 Usually, symptoms develop when the tumor has reached an advanced stage (invasive/malignant stage).

 Common symptoms include a persistent cough, hemoptysis, shortness of breath, chest pain, decreased appetite, unexplained weight loss, and wheeze.
 If the carcinoma has already spread, it can present with jaundice, bone pains, constipation or bloody stools.
 Breast cancer, colon cancer, prostate cancer, and bladder can metastasize to the lungs.
 Lung cancer can spread in the body to the bones, brain, liver, and adrenal glands.